chankrrn/WRO-FE-YBR/README.md

      Final reduction
 ```

-The progressive reduction increased available wheel torque and improved low-speed controllability at the cost of maximum speed.
+Each step increased the external reduction.
+This reduced maximum drivetrain speed but increased available torque and improved low-speed controllability, which better matched our autonomous driving and parking requirements.

-Detailed calculations, 3D models and drivetrain reasoning are documented in the mechanical README.
+Detailed torque calculations, motor selection, drivetrain iterations and CAD files are documented in the mechanical README.

 ---